Key takeaways

 Health conditions

-Certain health conditions make it harder to lose weight—namely, and somewhat ironically, type 2 diabetes (T2D).
-After all, tirzepatide was originally approved as a treatment for T2D.
-But we know that people with diabetes taking tirzepatide (and other GLP-1s) lose less weight on average than those without diabetes.
-Studies show people with diabetes have an average weight loss of around 15% of bodyweight compared to over 20% in those without diabetes.
+Certain health conditions make it harder to lose weight — namely, and somewhat ironically, type 2 diabetes (T2D).
+After all, tirzepatide was originally approved as Mounjaro for managing T2D.
+But we know that people with diabetes taking tirzepatide (and other weight loss medications) lose less weight on average than those without diabetes.
+Studies show people with diabetes have an average weight loss of around 15% of body weight compared to over 20% in those without diabetes.

-When it comes to how well Zepbound works, women seem to fare better than men.
+When it comes to how well Zepbound works, those assigned female at birth seem to fare better than those assigned male.
 In one study on weight loss results in people with diabetes, 62.5% of participants at the highest range of weight loss (over 15% of bodyweight) were women, while men made up the other 37.5%.
 We don’t know why this is exactly, but your sex assigned at birth might be a factor in how quickly you lose weight on Zepbound.

-Staying consistent with your weekly Zepbound injections is pretty important for seeing the weight loss results you want to see.
-If you don’t take your medication consistently, it’s going to take Zepbound a lot longer to start working.
+Staying consistent with your weekly Zepbound injections is pretty important for seeing the desired weight loss results.
+If you don’t take your medication consistently, it’s going to take Zepbound a lot longer to be effective.

 There are many reasons people may fall off the wagon, so to speak, with their medication adherence.
-Try setting a weekly alarm or using a medication reminder app, and sign up for automatic refills at your pharmacy to help prevent running out.
+For many, it’s just a matter of forgetting or losing track of time.
+If you’re running into that challenge, try setting a weekly alarm or using a medication reminder app, and sign up for automatic refills at your pharmacy to help prevent running out.
 Your healthcare provider can help guide you if you’re having trouble staying on schedule with Zepbound.

 Genetics